Rebif (interferon beta-1a)

 • Have a history of seizures

 • Are pregnant or planning to get pregnant, as there is limited information on the use of Rebif in pregnancy.
+Based on data from animal studies, it may harm unborn babies.
 It should be used only if the potential benefit of Rebif therapy exceeds risk to the fetus.

-Individuals with the above conditions should be monitored closely while taking Rebif.
+People with the above conditions should be monitored closely while taking Rebif.1

-For additional details, read the full prescribing information of Rebif.
+For more information, read the full prescribing information of Rebif.

 By providing your email address, you are agreeing to our privacy policy.